-In addition to your mobile phone operator’s terms and conditions, you also have your statutory rights under the Supply of Goods and Services Act.
+In addition to your mobile phone operator’s terms and conditions, you also have your statutory rights under the Consumer Rights Act (which replaced the Supply of Goods and Services Act from 1 October 2015).

 This means your mobile provider – in addition to providing their service to you with reasonable skill and care – has to ensure the actual handset is of satisfactory quality and fit for purpose.

-- If your phone was bought as part of a contract, your claim would be against your mobile phone service provider and you may be entitled to a free repair or replacement
+- If your phone was bought as part of a contract, your claim is against your mobile phone service provider and you may be entitled to a free repair or replacement.